Online Program FAQ

 Q: Can we take care of the makeup classes in our account as online classes?

-A: Since this is all so new, we need a week or two to bring you an answer.
+A: Since this format is new, we need a week or two to bring you an answer.
 Currently, we can only offer one class a week, but we’d love to see students get to use this time for that purpose.
 We want to be as helpful as possible, so we’ll keep you posted!

 Q: Can I make up online class if I need to miss?
 How do I log an absence?